William Shakespeare (1554 - 1616).

 Provenance - The North family, the Earls of Guilford, and by descent.

 JT Smith in Nollekens and His Times 1828 II p.99 says that in the posthumous sale of Roubiliac there was a copy of the Chandos Portrait by Sir Joshua Reynolds Reynolds, which was bought by John Flaxman I, the sculptor and caster of plaster figures John Flaxman RA's father, it afterwards belonged to Edward Malone who showed it to Reynolds 'who acknowledged that he had painted it for his friend Mr Roubiliac'

 The portrait above is currently with Philip Mould Ltd.

-I felt it was worth lifting the entire text from his website - written I suspect by Bendor Grosvenor.
+I felt it was worth lifting the entire text from his website - written I suspect by the estimable Bendor Grosvenor. see -

 This important portrait is a faithful replica of the well known ‘Chandos’ portrait of Shakespeare [National Portrait Gallery, London], which is thought to be the only undisputed likeness of the playwright in oil.
 The present picture was probably painted in the latter half of the eighteenth century, and possibly about the time the original portrait came into the possession of the James Brydges, 3rd Duke of Chandos, who owned it from 1783 onwards.